EthanGilles/nvim/README.md

 ### Extra Info

-I am using [Catppuccin Mocha](https://github.com/catppuccin/nvim) as my main theme and for my LuaLine I use [Cyberdream](https://github.com/scottmckendry/cyberdream.nvim).
+I am using [Primeppuccin Mocha](https://github.com/DanWlker/primeppuccin) as my main theme and for my LuaLine I use [Cyberdream](https://github.com/scottmckendry/cyberdream.nvim).
 For font, I use JetBrains Mono, but any [Nerd Font](https://github.com/ryanoasis/nerd-fonts) will do.